 Secretary – Fiona Johnson

-Fiona came across the idea of truffle growing reading an Air NZ magazine about 7 years ago and, after some investigation and eating of truffle, became hooked.
-Three years ago, she and husband, John planted some trees and now eagerly await the first truffle.
+Fiona came across the idea of truffle growing reading an Air NZ magazine about 10 years ago and, after some investigation and eating of truffle, became hooked.
+Six years ago, she and husband, John planted some trees with the first (and only!) perigord black truffle arriving five years later.

 Treasurer & STNZL Officer – Steve Hart